 defined by sending $R_1 \in \Reactions(X_1), R_2 \in \Reactions(X_2)$ to

 \end{proposition}

-\begin{definition} Let $\IntReact \xrightarrow{\pi_\Reactions}\Smoothiso$ be the monoidal Grothendieck construction of $\Reactions$ (see \cite{moeller_Monoidal_2020}).
-An object of $\IntReact$ is a pair $(X,R)$ consisting of a space and a reaction on it, a morphism is a diffeomorphism which preserves the reactions, and the monoidal product $(X_1,R_1)\otimes(X_2,R_2)$ is given by $(X_1\times X_2,R_1\oplus R_2)$ as above \end{definition}
+\begin{definition} Let $\IntReact \To{\pi_\Reactions}\Smoothiso$ be the monoidal Grothendieck construction of $\Reactions$ (see \cite{moeller_Monoidal_2020}).
+An object of $\IntReact$ is a pair $(X,R)$ consisting of a space and a reaction on it, a morphism is a diffeomorphism which preserves the reactions, and the monoidal product $(X_1,R_1)\otimes(X_2,R_2)$ is given by $(X_1\times X_2,R_1\oplus R_2)$ as above. \end{definition}

-\begin{example} The category of symplectic manifolds and symplectomorphisms embeds faithfully into $\IntReact$ by sending a symplectic manifold $(X, \omega)$ to $(X, J_\omega)$, where $J_\omega$ is the reaction associated to $\omega$, as constructed in~\cref{sec:hamiltonian_mechanics}.
-A \emph{symplectomorphism} is an diffeomorphism that preserves the symplectic structure, and it is not to hard to show that preserving the symplectic structure implies preserving the reaction structure. \end{example}
+\begin{example} The symmetric monoidal category of symplectic manifolds and symplectomorphisms embeds faithfully into $\IntReact$ by sending a symplectic manifold $(X, \omega)$ to $(X, J_\omega)$, where $J_\omega$ is the reaction associated to $\omega$, as constructed in~\cref{sec:hamiltonian_mechanics}.
+A \emph{symplectomorphism} is a diffeomorphism that preserves the symplectic structure, and it is not too hard to show that preserving the symplectic structure implies preserving the reaction structure. \end{example}

 Now, as the composite $\IntReact \to[\pi_\Reactions] \Smoothiso \to[U] \Smooth$ is strong monoidal, we have a monoidal action of $\IntReact$ on $\Smooth$, simply given by $(X,R) \otimes_U Y\coloneqq X \times Y$.
 The technique of decorating an action with data coming from a monoidal Grothendieck construction was introduced by~\cite{capucci_Towards_2022}.